By KBB.com Editors

-The contemporary interior of the 2008 Jeep Compass seats four to five adults.
+The contemporary interior of the 2009 Jeep Compass seats four to five adults.
 Six-footers fit easily up front, though they'll find legroom snug in back, especially if like-size folks are in front of them.
 All controls and switchgear are straightforward in design and easy to reach.
 The seats are cloth in the Sport and leather-trimmed in the Limited version.
 Plenty of on-board storage spots are available to stow water bottles, CDs and what-have-you.
-Split rear seatbacks (standard on Limited, optional on Sport) and a fold-flat front seat increase hauling options.
+Split rear seatbacks and a fold-flat front seat increase hauling options.
 Cargo capacity ranges from 22.7 to 53.6 cubic feet, depending upon how the seats are configured.
 Drivers must deal with rear quarter blind spots created by the wide rear pillars.Exterior

-The 2008 Jeep Compass is offered in Sport and Limited models; in both trim levels, front-wheel drive is standard and all-wheel drive is optionally available.
+The 2009 Jeep Compass is offered in Sport and Limited models; in both trim levels, front-wheel drive is standard and all-wheel drive is optionally available.
 Notable among the Compass Sport's standard features are a handful of safety-related items, including side-curtain airbags, Electronic Stability Program (ESP) and Traction Control.
-Limited models add more power and luxury features including leather-trimmed heated front seats and a leather-wrapped steering wheel fitted with redundant controls for the sound system.
+Limited models add more power and luxury features including leather-trimmed heated front seats and the uconnect tunes audio system which includes a 30 gigabyte hard drive.
 Eighteen-inch aluminum wheels (in place of 17-inchers) are also standard on Limited.

 Cousin to Dodge's Caliber, the Compass shares many of the interesting interior options available in the Caliber.
 Among them: A flip-up holster built into the center armrest for an MP3 player or cell phone and, in back, a cargo bay ceiling light that doubles as a pop-out flashlight.
-Curiously, the over-the-glove-box cooler option offered on the Caliber is not offered on the Compass.
 The available Boston Acoustics premium sound system (nine speakers, 458 watts) includes a pair of speakers mounted on the lift gate that do dual duty; open the hatch and you can swing down the speakers to provide the soundtrack to your next tailgate party.
 Other stand alone options include Freedom Drive 1 four-wheel-drive system, 2.4-liter PZEV engine, 2.0-liter engine, uconnect gps and CVT2 automatic transmission with Auto Stick manual shift mode.
 The Sport Special Equipment package adds 115-volt outlet, Stain Repel seat fabric, cruise control, fold-flat passenger seat, removable/rechargeable LED cargo lamp and power windows, door locks and mirrors.

-The 2008 Jeep Compass is offered with a 2.4-liter four-cylinder engine and a choice of two transmissions; a five-speed manual or the optional Continuously Variable Transmission (CVT2) automatic.
+The 2009 Jeep Compass is offered with a 2.4-liter four-cylinder engine and a choice of two transmissions; a five-speed manual or the optional Continuously Variable Transmission (CVT2) automatic.
 The 172-horsepower engine works well in the Compass platform and returns above-average gas mileage.
 The engine is a little loud at full throttle and, as with any small displacement engine, passing takes planning.
 With the manual transmission, steep grades may require downshifting to maintain speed.
 Driving the optional CVT2 takes some getting used to because it doesn't have the distinct shift points that our ears are conditioned to hearing.
 A more fuel-efficient 2.0-liter engine is available for the Patriot, but only on the 4x2 Sport trim.